Brice Johnson: Memphis Grizzlies (2018)

 On January 29, 2018, Johnson, along with Willie Reed and Blake Griffin, was traded to the Detroit Pistons in exchange for Avery Bradley, Tobias Harris, Boban Marjanović, a future protected first-round draft pick and a future second-round draft pick.
 On February 8, the Pistons traded Johnson, along with a 2022 second-round draft pick, to the Memphis Grizzlies in exchange for James Ennis.
 On March 27, 2018, Johnson was waived by the Grizzlies.

 Indios de Mayagüez (2019)

 On February 19, 2019, Indios de Mayagüez of the Baloncesto Superior Nacional (BSN) announced that they had signed Johnson.

 Orlandina (2019–2020)

 On August 14, 2019, Johnson signed with Orlandina Basket.
 He averaged 17 points and 11 rebounds per game.

 Chorale Roanne Basket (2020)

 On January 11, 2020, Johnson signed with Chorale Roanne Basket of the LNB Pro A, a professional basketball league in France.
 He averaged 13 points and five rebounds per game.

 BC Budivelnyk (2020–2021)

 On October 7, 2020, Johnson signed with BC Budivelnyk of the Ukrainian Basketball SuperLeague.
 He averaged 13 points, 8.4 rebounds, 1.5 blocks and 1.2 steals per game.

-Toyama Grouses (2021–present)
+Toyama Grouses (2021–2023)

 On July 8, 2021, Johnson signed with the Toyama Grouses of the B.League.
+He played two seasons for the Grouses.

+Al-Seeb (2023)

+Johnson played for Omani club Al-Seeb Club during the 2023 Arab Club Basketball Championship.
+In five games, he averaged 23.0 points, 8.8 rebounds, 1.8 assists and 2.0 steals per game.

+Nelson Giants (2025)

+In February 2025, Johnson signed with the Nelson Giants of the New Zealand National Basketball League (NZNBL) for the 2025 season.
+On April 16, 2025, he was released by the Giants.